ldionmarcil/gitlab-unauth-parser/README.md

 #### Groups
 Groups can help understand the kind of data this Gitlab instance is responsible for hosting.

+For more information on the visibility of users, consult the Gitlab documentation: https://gitlab.com/gitlab-org/gitlab-foss/-/blob/master/doc/public_access/public_access.md#visibility-of-users

 ### Installation
 ```
 git clone https://github.com/ldionmarcil/gitlab-unauth-parser/